 A One Read Art Exhibit

-Inspired by this year’s One Read selection, we invite Mid-Missouri artists to contribute works that explore the Midwestern landscape, rural communities, family houses or other scenes from this place we call home.
+Inspired by this year’s One Read book “A Gentleman in Moscow” we invite Mid-Missouri artists ages 16 and older to contribute works that explore the experiences of isolation and confinement.

-Cash prizes will be awarded for three winners, courtesy of Columbia’s Office of Cultural Affairs.
-The third place winner will receive $50, the second place winner $75 and the first place winner $125.
-The first place winner will also receive a $100 voucher towards a class at the Columbia Art League.
-Art will be displayed August 28 through September 24 at Orr Street Studios with a reception, awards and program on Tuesday, September 13 at 6:30 p.m.
+Cash prizes will be awarded for three winners, sponsored by Columbia’s Office of Cultural Affairs.
+The third place winner will receive $50, second place $75 and first place $125 plus a one-year membership to the Columbia Art League.

 Submission Details Read More

 This contest is now closed.
-Winners will be announced by October 12.
-Thanks to all who entered!
+Winners will be announced on October 16.

-Starting September 1, entries may be submitted using this form, mailed or dropped off at any library or bookmobile.
+Starting September 3, entries may be submitted using this form, mailed or dropped off at any library or bookmobile.
 (See full rules below for details.)
-Winning entries and honorable mentions will be published on this site and winners will receive a $20 book store gift card.
+Winning entries and honorable mentions will be published on this site and in the Columbia Missourian, and winners will receive a $25 book store gift card.

-Entries are due by September 23.
 Participants must be age 16 or older and residents of Boone or Callaway Counties.
 Read on for complete contest rules.
 Read More